Decision Atlas

 Decision Atlas flow map A clean four-step map showing signal, neutral triage, decision layer, and the right room.
-Map before motion The Atlas does not begin with a role.
-It begins with the layer.
-Signal What hurts Triage What layer Decision What changes Room Who fits Coach Consultant Fractional Board AI Advisor Roles are selected after the layer is named.
+Outlet before plug The buyer arrives with pressure.
+The page gives that pressure somewhere useful to land.
+Pressure What hurts Triage What layer Decision What must move Room Who fits Coach Consultant Fractional Board AI Advisor Do not buy the plug before you know the outlet.

 Visual 01